The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 \subsection{Back to the great circle fibration}

-Inside $\SO{2n+2}$ we do not have enough room to put our invariant $t$ into a normal form.
-But if we return to $G=\SL{2n+2,\R{}}$ we have enough room to arrange by moving up and down the fibers of $B_1$ that at least $J_t$ is normalized:
+Inside \(\SO{2n+2}\) we do not have enough room to put the Reznikov invariant \(t\) into a normal form.
+If we return to \(G=\SL{2n+2,\R{}}\) we have enough room to arrange by moving up and down the fibers of \(B_1\) that at least the associated linear map \(J_t\) is normalized:

-There is a subbundle $B_2 \subset B_1$ on which these equations hold.
-This bundle $B_2$ is a principal $G_2$ subbundle, where $G_2$ is the group of matrices of the form
+There is a subbundle \(B_2 \subset B_1\) on which these equations hold.
+This bundle \(B_2\) is a principal \(G_2\) subbundle, where \(G_2\) is the group of matrices of the form

-with $g^0_0,g^1_1 > 0$ and $g^0_0 g^1_1 \det \left ( g^i_j \right ) = 1$ and where $\left ( g^i_j \right )$ commutes with $J$.
+with \(g^0_0,g^1_1 > 0\) and \(g^0_0 g^1_1 \det \left ( g^i_j \right ) = 1\) and where \(\left ( g^i_j \right )\) commutes with \(J\).

-This matrix $t^i_j$ is now $J_0$ complex linear, so that we can say that the 1-forms
+This matrix \(t^i_j\) is now \(J_0\) complex linear, so that we can say that the 1-forms

 are complex multiples of the 1-forms